Using Cells to Treat Black Lung

 Pneumoconiosis, the medical term for black lung disease, is a form of interstitial lung disease (ILD).
 The lungs become visibly blackened by the inhalation of coal dust over long periods of time.
 The result is heavy scarring in the lungs including: damage to the walls of air sacs responsible for exchanging oxygen and carbon dioxide and an overall stiffening of the lungs, which reduces their ability to expand with air.
 The result is very poor lung function.
 The oxygen you inhale doesn’t get properly exchanged in the lungs’ air sacs, so your blood oxygen level falls, affecting all of your organs negatively.
 Also, with the elasticity of the lungs compromised, the overall capacity of the lungs is decreased, which adds to the detrimental effects of the disease.

 Black Lung Disease in Pittsburgh

 Black lung disease is considered an interstitial lung disease.
-It is treatable by stem cell therapy at the Lung Institute.
-Stem cells are the building blocks of life; they are essential to every living organism.
+It is treatable with cellular therapy at the Lung Health Institute.
+Cells are the building blocks of life; they are essential to every living organism.
 They are able to self-renew and replicate—with the ability to differentiate into any type of tissue in the body.
-Adult stem cells from one organ are able to create tissue for another organ; this is called plasticity.
+Adult cells from one organ are able to create tissue for another organ; this is called plasticity.
 This is key to their function in regenerative medicine.

-Stem cells can be extracted from a patient’s own blood or bone marrow and used to promote healing.
-Results can include an increase in quality of life, less dependency on supplemental oxygen and even the return of some lung function.
+Cells can be extracted from a patient’s own blood and used to promote healing.
+Results may include an increase in quality of life, less dependency on supplemental oxygen and even the return of some lung function.

-If you or a loved one suffers from an occupational lung disease like black lung, contact the Lung Institute to find out if stem cell therapy can help get your life back within reach.
-Contact the Lung Institute by calling (800) 729-3065 to see if you qualify.
+If you or a loved one suffers from an occupational lung disease like black lung disease in Pittsburgh or pneumoconiosis, contact the Lung Health Institute to find out if cellular therapy can help get your life back within reach.
+Contact the Lung Health Institute by calling 888-745-6697 to learn more.